bsccf/Uni-notes/SESA1015/unordered/Flight mechanics/Flight mechanics 2/dynamic pressure.md

 #### What is
 ## dynamic pressure
-It's basically the kinetic energy per unit volume.
-In incompressible fluid dynamics this is:
+It's basically the kinetic energy per unit volume, it can be thought of as the pressur In incompressible fluid dynamics this is:

 > $$ q = \frac{1}{2}\rho v^2 $$